minimalparts/SemanticHashingFFA/README.md

       --raw                        When training/applying fruit fly, use raw word vectors, without PCA/UMAP.
       -h --help                    Show this screen.
       --version                    Show version.

+For the Wikipedia dataset, for instance, run with with the flag *--dataset=wiki*.

 The performances are recorded under the directory *baseline* and *fly*, while the energy consumptions are in the directory *emission_tracking*.